 Knight [Kni21] was possibly the first one to distinguish risk and uncertainty.
 The former comes from the randomness within a given probabilistic universe (our classical model), or the known unknown, and is quantified in the model.
 The latter corresponds to the possibility that our given classical model is an inadequate description of reality, or the unknown unknown.
 To try to describe it, understand it and quantify it, we need to consider setups without a single specified probability measure.
-The first stream of research concentrates on drift uncertainty in assuming that a specific model is unknown but comes from a set of probability measures, all equivalent to a reference measure P. For the purposes of valuation of derivatives this is largely irrelevant - different models will induce different martingale measures $\mathbb Q$ but the same dynamics of S under the martingale measure.
+The first stream of research concentrates on drift uncertainty in assuming that a specific model is unknown but comes from a set of probability measures, all equivalent to a reference measure \mathbb{P} .
+For the purposes of valuation of derivatives this is largely irrelevant - different models will induce the same dynamics of S under the martingale measure.
 In contrast, for optimal investment problems this extended setup presents new considerable difficulties.
 Nevertheless, such a setting for model ambiguity essentially relies on classical methods.
 It would be hard to give justice here to these developments; see for example Maccheroni et al. [MMR06] and Schied [Sch07].
-Significantly, the economics literature on Robustness and the Knightian uncertainty includes a number of papers by the 2011 Nobel Laureate Thomas Sargent, e.g. Hansen and Sargent (2010).
+Significantly, the economics literature on Robustness and the Knightian uncertainty includes a number of papers by the 2011 and 2013 Nobel Laureates Thomas Sargent and Lars Peter Hansen, e.g. [HS10].

-Generalising the form of model uncertainty, researchers consider so-called non-dominated setups where the measures may be mutually singular.
+Generalising the form of model uncertainty, researchers considered so-called non-dominated setups where the measures may be mutually singular.
 This allows for uncertain volatility, as pioneered by Lyons [Lyo95] and Avellaneda et al. [ALP95].
 Notable recent developments here are linked to the G-expectation of Peng [Pen07] and the quasi-sure stochastic integration based on capacity theory in Denis and Martini [DM06] and on the aggregation method in Soner, Touzi and Zhang [STZ11].
+In discrete time a corresponding generalisation of the FTAP was obtained by Bouchard and Nutz [BN].
 There have been some more radical departures, e.g. Bick and Willinger [BW94], Cassese [Cas08] and Vovk [Vov09], proposing a modelling framework without a pre-specified probability measure.
 These contributions largely come from outside of mainstream financial mathematics.
 They involve non-standard tools such as analysis of finitely additive measures in [Cas08] and a game theoretical approach to probability in [Vov09].
 We will come back to these developments later in the text.